chris-whitlam/triangulate-website/packages/ui-tests/README.md

 ![alt Triangulate Logo](https://triangulate-game.netlify.app/img/word-logo_1080.fa33f7ae.png)
-# Promotional Website - UI
+# Promotional Website - E2E Tests
-This is the UI package for the Triangulate website.
+This is the E2E test suite for the Triangulate website.
 It is part of a larger monorepo.
+You can run this api via the root of the monorepo using `yarn start`.

 ## Prerequisites
   - Node